Skip to content

 Characters

-The characters are Dominick Ottomanelli and Angela, his girlfriend (she never got a maiden name).
+The characters are Dominick Ottomanelli and Angela, his girlfriend (I never actually gave her a maiden name).
 We also see his mother, Louise and his Nonna (grandmother).
 The only other characters are Marina Santiago and Father Russo, with quick appearances by the cleaning lady Marjery Simms, and the caretaker, Robert Kowalczech.

-Other characters I mention but you never see them, namely Paul White; Martha Renatti and her toddler; Louie D’Antonio and his family, Anita, Mario, Tammy, and Kathy; and Marina’s colleague, Jeff.
+Other characters I mention but you never see them, namely Paul White; Martha Renatti and her child, a toddler; Louie D’Antonio and his family, Anita, Mario, Tammy, and Kathy; and Marina’s colleague, Jeff.

 Memorable Quotes from Dominick and Angela